openshift/hypershift/docs/content/how-to/aws/migrate-hosted-cluster.md

 </details>

-6. (Optional) Restore the NodePool
+7. (Optional) Restore the NodePool

+    !!! note
-    > **NOTE:** This step it's only relevant if you are migrating the Nodes and the NodePool to reuse the AWS Instances.
+        This step it's only relevant if you are migrating the Nodes and the NodePool to reuse the AWS Instances.

 <details>
 <summary>Restore the NodePool object</summary>